another-guy/ObEq/README.md

 ﻿## Synopsis

-Ob[ject]Eq[uality] provides basic implementation for GetHashCode and Equals methods.
+ObEq (from ObjectEquality) provides basic implementation for GetHashCode and Equals methods.

 ## Code Example